fraction/oasis/src/README.md

 ```

 **Note:** I want to make *very* clear that this is an experiment, not a claim
 that this is Objectively Better.
-It's also important to note that the important
+It's also important to note that the essential
 bit here is the [dependency graph][dep-graph], not the directory tree.
 I'm using
 the directory tree as a proxy for the dependency graph because it's simple, but
 the dependency graph of the following directory trees are identical: